ottuco/multi-api-mocker/README.md

 - **Fixture:** `setup_httpx_mocks`
 - **Returned Object:** `HTTPXMockSet`

 This fixture integrates with `pytest-httpx`.
 A key difference from `requests-mock` is that `httpx` requests are created just-in-time when they are executed.
-The `HTTPXMockSet` is designed to help you inspect these requests *after* they have been made, as the request objects are not available until the actual HTTP call occurs.
+The `HTTPXMockSet` is designed to help you inspect these requests *after* they have been made via the `get_request()` method, as the request objects are not available until the actual HTTP call occurs.

 **Example:**
 ```python